carpentries/instructor-development/mentoring-groups/mentoring-groups-onboarding.md

 Dear [INSERT FIRST NAME]

-Carpentries mentoring groups have been extremely successful, and we have used the feedback we received from both mentors and mentees to craft a new and improved mentoring experience for both mentors and mentees in round two.
+Carpentries mentoring groups have been extremely successful, and we have used existing feedback from both mentors and mentees to craft a new and improved mentoring experience for both mentors and mentees in round two.

-We’d like to invite you to lead a mentoring group!
+We would like to invite you to lead a mentoring group!
 With your leadership, participants have the opportunity to learn from each other and reach specific goals around teaching, lesson maintenance, workshop operations, and/or community building.

 Our mentors are experienced instructors who are committed to helping others become engaged members of the Carpentries community.
 Mentors have told us they really enjoy being involved with this program.